drhlxiao/g4cad/README.md

 }
 ```
 ## Reporting issues, contributing code, contacting me
-* If you find issues, please create an github issue on this repo
+* If you find issues, please create a GitHub issue on this repo
 * If you want to contribute code, please create a pull request
-*  send an email to  dr.hualinxiao@gmail.com if you have anything else
+*  send an email to  hualin.xiao(at)se2s.ch if you have anything else

-## web-based CAD to GDML converter
+## Web-based CAD to GDML converter
 We also developed a web-based CAD to GDML converter.
 URL: [http://polar.psi.ch/cadmc/converter/](http://polar.psi.ch/cadmc/converter/)